Antiflower/Zcreator-Enhanced/README.md

 # Zcreator-Enhanced

+ALL CREDIT FOR THE ORIGINAL ZCREATOR AND ORIGINAL DATA FILES GOES TO NASHIRA AND JIHAAAD.
+THIS IS A MODIFICATION OF THEIR WORK

 This is an updated version of the Zcreator made by Nashira.
 Please refer to: https://github.com/juuussi/zCreator_data for update instruction for skills/spells/classes

 This version updates the list of wishes to include all of current wishes available except for improved resistances